 - Visit Durgiana Temple & Wagah Border – 1 PM

 - Visit Gurudwara to see its glory at dark.
 Shop at nearby stores – 7 PM

-Certainly, if you loved this Amritsar Tourism Guide, share this with your buddies.
-Also, if I missed out anything do let me know in the comment section.
+Certainly, if you loved this basic Amritsar tour guide, share this with your buddies.
+Also, if I missed out on anything do let me know in the comment section.
 I will include it in the post.